gini/gini-capture-sdk-android/README.md

 tablets](http://developer.gini.net/gini-capture-sdk-android/html/updating-to-2-4-0.html#tablet-support).

 > **Note:** Please see our minimum hardware recommendations for tablets below.
 We recommend
-> implementing corresponding hardware checks for the Gini Vision Library to deliver optimal results
+> implementing corresponding hardware checks for the Gini Capture SDK to deliver optimal results
 > to users.
 As mentioned many tablets with at least 8MP cameras don't have an LED flash (like the
 > popular Samsung Galaxy Tab S2) and we don't require flash for tablets.
 For this reason the
 > extraction quality on those tablets might be lower compared to smartphones.